cseblog/cseblog.github.io/_posts/2018-09-20-building-hexagon-microservice.md

 ## Building a HEXAGON microservice

+Building a HEXAGON microservice
-Nowaday, we can see microservices in every system and Amazon have proved to the world that microservice architecture has being helped them becoming 1 trillion company.
+Nowadays, we can see microservices in every system and Amazon have proved to the world that microservice architecture has being helped them becoming 1 trillion company.

-To reuse code, I will trying to build a Hexagon Golang/Java Microservice.
-Which can be use as a base code and focus on buiding business logic.
+To reuse code, I will be trying to build a Hexagon Golang/Java Microservice.
+Which can be used as a base code and focus on building business logic.

 ![Hexagon]({{site.baseurl}}/images/hexagon_idea.jpg)